-When is a 2 unit a 2 unit?
-A 2 unit home, sometimes referred to as a duplex, is a home where there is a rental unit, usually in the basement.
+A 2 unit home, sometimes referred to as a duplex, is a home where there is a rental unit.
+The renal unit is usually in the basement.
 Over the years I have seen much confusion surrounding what officially defines a home as a 2 unit.
-I can tell you that an appraiser, banks and Fannie Mae (all the people that count when you need mortgage financing) will be looking for the following:
+I can tell you that an appraiser, banks and Fannie Mae will be looking for the following:

--Is there a Certificate of Occupancy (C of O) for the rental unit?
+-Certificate of Occupancy (C of O): does one exist for the rental unit?

 If you have no C of O, with interior access, with common metering, with separate entrances, and a tenant, you have a single family home with an “in-law suite”.

 There are numerous other variations I won’t bore you with.
 You may have some of the traits of a 2 unit and some of a single family with an in-law suite.
-It will ultimately be up to an appraiser to make the final decision, and the underwriter will interpret based on the appraisal.
+It will ultimately be up to an appraiser to make the final decision.
+And the underwriter will interpret things based on the appraisal.

-It is important to know what your home may be called by a lender for several reasons:
+It is important to know if your home will be called a 2 unit by a lender for several reasons:

--A 2 unit home will be charged a higher rate, usually .25% in rate or 1% discount point higher.
+-A 2-unit will be charged a higher interest rate.
+The higher rate is usually .25% in rate or 1.00% discount point higher.

--Some loan programs state that only single family homes (even with an in-law suite) are eligible, so a formal 2 unit may not qualify at all.
+-Some loan programs state that only single family homes (even with an in-law suite) are eligible, so yours may not qualify at all.